proximax-storage/xpx-chain-devportal-docs/docs/guides/aggregate-transaction/creating-an-escrow-with-aggregate-bonded-transaction.md

 - **Contractual arrangement**: A new type of transaction called Aggregate Transaction.
 - **Third party receives and disburses money**: There is no third party; we are going to use blockchain technology.
 - **Primary transacting parties**: Sirius Chain accounts will represent the participants.
-- **Conditions agreed to by the transacting parties**: Whe nevery participant signs the aggregate transaction.
+- **Conditions agreed to by the transacting parties**: When every participant signs the aggregate transaction.
 - **Account established by a broker for holding funds**: There will not be an intermediate account, the exchange will happen atomically using an aggregate transaction.
 - **Until the consummation or termination of a transaction**: The transaction gets included in a block or expires.